 If there is one thing everyone knows about cannabis, it is it’s phenomenal abilities to kick-start an eating frenzy!
 With super appetite stimulant properties, it makes sense that the herb would be a go-to option for those struggling with eating.

-In addition, for quite some time now, cannabis has been used to help treat anorexia-related specifically to medical conditions such as cancer.
+In addition, for quite some time now, cannabis has been used to help treat anorexia-related specifically to medical conditions.
 So if it can help treat debilitating conditions, then why shouldn’t it be the perfect solution for Anorexia.

 However, is it possible that as research into CBD increases, there may be an argument there that the cannabinoid, could provide more effective relief for anorexia suffers than the plant as a whole?